 Companies need to make milestones tangible.
 Connecting monthly goals with a tangible output gives clarity to what “progress” looks like.
 We generally prefer to have something to show for our hard work, but this is difficult to achieve in a hybrid or remote working system.
 Therefore, companies need to have tangible milestones.

 For example, separate departments could have priority-based tasks listed that are ticked-off by the team members of those departments after completion.
 There is a tangible output accompanied by a timesheet which enables the manager or the leadership to define hybrid work productivity in terms of output.

 Ensure that hybrid teams have equal access to opportunities, resources, and decision-making processes to avoid disparity and build equity.

 The hybrid remote work monitoring system is here to stay.
 The pandemic has expedited the fourth industrial revolution by prompting companies to address changing employment needs.
 There is a need to introduce digital fluency across all management levels and departments.
 And working with a hybrid workforce helps to achieve it.

 Begin by noting down the key metrics involved in measuring the hybrid work productivity(it will be different for every company/business).
-And then work backward to establish the performance indicators suitable for a hybrid team and choose a remote work monitoring software accordingly.
+And then work backward to establish the performance indicators suitable for a hybrid team and choose a hybrid work software accordingly.